matthew-scherf/Only-One/docs/executive_summary.md

 - **Bridges disciplines** (philosophy, computer science, consciousness studies)

 If ancient wisdom can survive the most rigorous scrutiny available—machine verification—that says something important about its enduring value.

+Moreover, the addition of A2c during formalization demonstrates that this process isn't just about confirming what we already know—it's about **discovering** what the tradition implicitly commits to, making hidden assumptions explicit, and thereby deepening our understanding.

 ---